 If you live in Rhode Island, you're lucky.
-Ocean State residents can participate in the recreational shellfish harvest without a license.
+Residents of the Ocean State residents can participate in the recreational shellfish harvest without a license.
 Non-residents who want to try clamming must purchase a Tourist Shellfishing License.
 Both residents and non-residents are subject to daily catch limits.

 How to Find Clams

-The best time to go clamming in Rhode Island is starting an hour or so before low tide.
+The best time to go clamming in Rhode Island begins about an hour before low tide.
 Shellfishing between sunset and sunrise is prohibited in Rhode Island, so there is essentially one window of opportunity to hunt for clams each day.

 They're not just scattered about waiting for you to pick them up and put them in your pail.
-(By the way... bring a pail!).
+(By the way, don't forget to bring a pail.)
 As the tide slips out, it leaves behind the soft silt where clams commonly burrow.
 These mollusks are equipped with a muscular "foot" that enables them to maneuver deep into the squishy mud for protection.

 Which Quahogs and Clams Are Keepers?

-You can't keep every clam you harvest.
-It's not just because there are daily limits.
+You can't keep every clam you harvest, and it's not just because there are daily limits.
 There are shellfish minimum sizes in Rhode Island.
 Be sure to review these rules before you head out.

 Also, keep in mind that your tourist shellfishing license does not allow you to sell any of the clams you find.
-So, only harvest and keep the clams you believe you'll be able to use in about a 24-hour period.
+Only harvest and keep the clams you believe you'll be able to use in about a 24-hour period.